 RAW264.7 murine macrophages when exposed to gram-positive Staphylococcus aureus cell wall components lipoteichoic acid and peptidoglycan will induce changes in cell viability, cytokine production, and cytoskeletal arrangement over twenty-four hours.
-I predict that as the exposure time to the S.aureus components increases, the anti-inflammatory cytokine production will increase, whereas the pro-inflammatory cytokine production will exhibit an elongated phenotype over time.
+I predict that as the exposure time to the S.aureus components increases, the anti-inflammatory cytokine production will increase, whereas the pro-inflammatory cytokine production will decrease.
+As exposure to S.aureus components increases, macrophages will exhibit an elongated phenotype over time.
 Lastly, I predict that cytotoxicity will not increase and cell viability will not decrease as S.aureus components lack a toxin and are not known to cause cell death.